The Biowars Guide: How to Publish Your Own Comic Book

-But what does publishing a comic book really involve, when you get down to the nuts and bolts of things?
+But what does publishing a comic book in the Modern Age of Comics really involve, when you get down to the nuts and bolts of things?
 Here’s your chance to find out!

 Online publishing is highly effective at reaching a large audience fairly quickly, but it sometimes depends on how much time you’re willing to put towards marketing your comic book through social media and elsewhere.
 On the flipside, however, there’s a chance your comic might become popular enough (or viral, if you’re really lucky), and bring in free advertising from your own fans, who will share your comic with friends and other enthusiasts.